 It appears Apple has been listening, and the new remote combines the now-familiar touch gestures with the traditional ‘outer ring’ push buttons first seen on the original iPods.

 The new remote can also control your TV, with power and mute buttons.
-Apple say it's 'the only remote needed while enjoying TV'.
+Apple says it’s ‘the only remote needed while enjoying TV’.

 The Siri button is now found on the remote’s right-hand edge, similar to the side button on the iPhone.
 Siri can be used to search for TV shows or movies, check the weather, sports scores, and control your home’s smart gadgets connected to HomeKit.

-We'll see what's it's like in use when we get to hold one, but it looks like a step in the right direction.
+We’ll see what it is like in use when we get to hold one, but it looks like a step in the right direction.

 The new Siri Remote is available to buy separately.
 It will work with the Apple TV 4K (2nd generation), Apple TV 4K (1st generation), and Apple TV HD.
 It will be available in the second half of May.

 Other new Apple TV features

 The updated Apple TV 4K hardware now runs on the A12 Bionic chip and supports higher frame rates.
 Apple says: